anhsirk0/alacritty-themes/README.md

   - Mirrors:
     + GitHub: <https://github.com/anhsirk0/alacritty-themes>

-This repo has 40 themes
+This repo has 48 themes
-8 from modus-themes and 32 from ef-themes
+8 from modus-themes, 6 from doric-themes and 34 from ef-themes

 ### Notice
 Alacritty migrated its config format to toml (previously yaml)